SuperMoney logo

 A short history of the auto loan industry

 We all know that assembly lines increased the volume and speed at which car manufacturers produced vehicles.
 However, those factories needed a steady demand for vehicles.
-As is the case today, cars were expensive.
-Few families could afford to buy one with all cash.
+As is the case today, cars are expensive.
+Few families could afford to buy one with all their cash.
 Enter the auto financing industry.
 Two companies that illustrate well the infancy of the auto loan industry are Ally Financial and Ford.

 GM’s financial ally